eldridgea/dnsonward/README.md

 >WARNING: It is NOT recommended to expose this serivce as-is to the entire Intenet.
 This is intended for private/controlled network environments.

+## Suported devices and architectures

+This supports ARM and x86_64.
+This works on most servers as well as Raspbrry Pis.
+I have tested it successfully on my Pi 4 running Raspbian 10.
+If you're having an issue on other Pi hardware/OS versions please open an issue.

 ## Variables

 This is CoreDNS-based service intended to be run in enviornments where traditional DNS requests need to be encrypted before querying an upstream server.